The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 Offers Telehealth

-Scott Mcwilliams is a Neurologist in Rocky Point, New York.
+Scott Mcwilliams is a Neurologist practicing medicine in Rocky Point, New York.
 Dr. Mcwilliams is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-His top areas of expertise are Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Limb-Girdle Muscular Dystrophy Type 2A.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Myotonic Dystrophy Type 2, Myotonic Dystrophy, Paramyotonia Congenita, and Limb-Girdle Muscular Dystrophy Type 2C.

 Experienced in Oculopharyngeal Muscular Dystrophy